Physical therapy for amyotrophic lateral sclerosis (ALS) in Tigard, Oregon

 Is physical therapy covered by insurance?

-Luna is in partnership with numerous insurance plans, simplifying the benefits verification process.
-When you choose Luna, your co-pay will consistently align with the precise amount in your insurance plan for a PT clinic visit.
-We accept all major insurances and Medicare.
+With Luna, you have access to a wide array of insurance plans, and we handle the benefits verification on your behalf.
+Your co-pay at Luna will always match the exact co-pay outlined in your insurance plan for a PT clinic visit.
+We welcome all major insurances and Medicare.

 Is there a waiting list for new patients?

-Certainly not—we're all about making it convenient for patients to begin their physical therapy journey!
-New patients are always welcome, and for most, the initial at-home physical therapy session can be arranged within 48 hours of enrollment.
-Our therapists maintain extended availability from 6:30 am to 8:30 pm, seven days a week.
+Not at all—we want to ensure that patients can easily kickstart their physical therapy with us!
+New patients are always welcome, and for most, their initial at-home physical therapy session can be scheduled within 48 hours of signing up.
+Our therapists are available from 6:30 am to 8:30 pm, seven days a week, ensuring flexibility for all our patients.
 Check Availability.

 Who are Luna’s physical therapists?